javascriptures/jobble-frontend/README.md

-# Jobble - Job Listing Management App for Job Seekers
+# Jobble - A Job Listing Management App for Job Seekers

 ## About